RichardLMY/learngit/readme.md

 Git tracks changes of files.

-Creating new branch is quick & simple.
+Creating new branch is quick AND simple.